Skip Maine state header navigation

 In order to avoid misunderstandings or erroneous expectations, it is important to pay particular attention to the appropriate effective date of an employees merit increase.
 The date that an employee may be considered for a merit increase is known as the Salary Review Date.

 The type of employment determines the Salary Review Date; Civil Service Bulletin 5.15A should be carefully consulted.
 In summary, the Salary Review Date for full-time employees is one calendar year from the date of employment or transfer; for part-time employees, the completion of 2,080 authorized position hours; for Seasonal employees, the completion of 2,080 authorized position hours; for Intermittent employees, the completion of 3,120 hours actually worked.
-In cases of transfer or demotion, the Salary Review Date will remain the same, except in cases where the employee is placed on probation, when the Salary Review Date is established on the day following the End of Probation Date.
+In cases of transfer or demotion, the Salary Review Date will remain the same, except in cases where the employee is placed on probation and the established Salary Review Date falls during the probationary period; in such a case, the Salary Review Date is established on the day following the End of Probation Date.
 The Salary Review Date is also impacted by employment situations.
 Disciplinary suspension and unpaid leaves when the employee is not in pay status will advance a new or established Salary Review Date.
 Unpaid absences that do not advance the Salary Review Date are Military Leave, Voluntary Cost Savings Leave, and Family Medical Leave.

 Effective Dates for MSEA B.U.s/Confidentials - if Salary Review Date falls between the first day of the pay week through Wednesday, the merit increase is effective on the first day of the pay week in which the Salary Review Date falls.
 Otherwise, the merit increase is effective on the first day of the following pay week.
 AFSCME/MSTA - the merit increase is effective on the first day of the pay week following the Salary Review Date.